osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecUsage.md

 		development stakeholder sei.phf
 	]
 </pre>

 > Note: The Java method referenced by the **when** statement is assumed to take a single parameter of type EObject and returns a boolean.
+The EObject parameter refers to the target element of the requirement.
+This is an element in the declarative AADL model, i.e., a component classifier, feature, etc.

 ### Specification of Global Requirements